jdcloudcom/en/documentation/Networking/Load-Balancer/User-Agreements/SLA.md

 Compensation for load balancer is only provided for the load balancer itself other than the virtual machine under the load balancer.

 ## 3. Miscellaneous ##

-JD Cloud has the right to make adjustments to partial service indicators of the Service Level Agreement according to changes, and promptly publish announcements on JD Cloud official website of www.jdcloud.com, or send emails or written notices to notify users of the modified contents.
+JD Cloud has the right to make adjustments to partial service indicators of the Service Level Agreement according to changes, and promptly publish announcements on JD Cloud official website (www.jdcloud.com), or send Emails or written notices to notify users of the modified contents.